Full professors

 Dr. Javier Alonso received his degree in Physics in 2005 by the University of Basque Country (UPV/EHU).
 He earned his PhD in Materials Science at the UPV/EHU in 2010, and then he joined the Basque Center for Materials Applications and Nanostructures (BCMaterials) as a research fellow.
 After 3 years, he earned a postdoctoral fellowship by Ikerbasque – Basque Foundation for Science, and he worked as postdoctoral fellow at the University of South Florida, USA (2014-2016) in topics related to magnetic nanoparticles for biomedical applications, especially magnetic hyperthermia for cancer treatment.
 Finally, he moved back to Spain, and in 2017 he joined the University of Cantabria where he presently works as Assistant Professor.
 Nowadays, he is co-PI of a national Research Project focused on tuning the magnetic properties of magnetotatic bacteria for cancer therapies (PID2020-115704RB-C3).

 Dr. César Moreno received his degree in Fundamental Physics in 2005 by the University of Cantabria.
 He earned his Ph.D in Material Physics at the Institute of Materials Science of Barcelona (ICMAB) in 2010 and he moved as postdoctoral researcher at the Nano-engineering research center at the Polytechnic University of Catalonia (CRNE-UPC).
 After two years, he was awarded with a tenure track position (ICYS) at the National Institute of Materials Science (NIMS) in Tsukuba-Japan, and he was also promoted as permanent researcher after two evaluations and the application for the permanent position.
 After nearly 3 years living in Japan, he then moved back to Barcelona under a Marie Curie fellowship at ICN2.
 There, his work focused in the atomically precise synthesis and advanced characterization of low-dimensional carbon-based materials by means of bottom-up methods for applications in nanoelectronics, biomedicine sensors and advanced filtration.
-In 2021, he joins Universidad de Cantabria where he presently works as a Ramon y Cajal Senior Research Fellow.
+In 2021, he joined Universidad de Cantabria as a Ramon y Cajal Senior Research Fellow, and in 2024 he promoted as Associate Professor.

 In 2018 he was awarded with the Molecule of the Year by the C&EN of the American Chemical Society and in 2019 with the Spanish Vanguard of Science award and the Distinguished Research Award by the Spanish National Research Council (CSIC).